fvdm/lox-standard/README.md

 * Your php.ini needs to have the date.timezone setting
 * The PHP intl extension needs to be installed
 * MySQL needs to be installed
-* *Optional:* To enable LocalBox's encryption capabilities, the PHP extensions php5-mcrypt and php5-openssl need to be installed
+* *Optional:* To enable LocalBox's encryption capabilities, your PHP should support mcrypt- and openssl-functionality.
+Depending on your Linux distribution, this is either included in php or it can be installed through the packages php5-mcrypt and php5-openssl

 ### Downloading project dependencies